Dermatologist explains what you need to know about ceramides and skin care.

 Benefits of adding ceramides in your skin care.

-Topical application of these skin-identical lipids has the potential to restore lost skin lipids essential for barrier health, increase skin hydration, reduce skin moisture loss, and prevent skin inflammation.
+Topical application of these skin-identical lipids has the potential to restore lost skin lipids essential for skin barrier health.
+This, in turn, helps to increase skin hydration, reduce skin moisture loss, and prevent skin inflammation.

 Add products to your skin care routine that contain ceramides and you will help to restore these important lipids that can be damaged and lost over time.